drainganggtb/Web-Design-Challenge/README.md

 <a href="https://drainganggtb.github.io/Web-Design-Challenge/WebVisualizations/index" target="_blank">This page is public through GitHub Pages.</a>

 ## Latitude Analysis Dashboard with Attitude
-For this homework, a visualization dashboard website was created to show figures created in the Python API assignment [LINKLINKLINK].
+For this homework, a visualization dashboard website was created to show figures created in the <a href="https://github.com/drainganggtb/python-api-challenge" target="_blank">Python API assignment </a>.
 Specifically, these data have to do with weather readings for 500 randomly-generated cities.

 In building this dashboard, individual pages for each plot were made so that navigation between them is possible.
 These pages contain the visualizations in a larger size along with explanations.
 Additionally, a landing page, comparison page between all indicators, and raw data page are accessable.